-It is a really interesting question.
-By 2050, downstream should have adapted to the energy transition so I think from now on a Process Engineer should be open not only to refining and petrochemicals, but also to any possible technology that could transform the refineries into energy and material conversion hubs.
+That is a really interesting question.
+By 2050, downstream should have adapted to the energy transition, so I think from now on a Process Engineer should be open not only to refining and petrochemicals, but also to any possible technology that could transform the refineries into energy and material conversion hubs.

 What is your favourite book?